thoelze1/update-alerter/README.md

 # Tracking Web Content
-I use Python to compare recent and stored snapshots of websites to determine when content at a URL has changed.
+Compare recent and stored snapshots of websites to determine when content at a URL has changed.
 Start tracking by cloning the repository, specifying URLs, and executing the script.

     git clone https://www.github.com/thoelze1/web-content-tracker.git
     vi web-content-tracker/data/urls.txt